createwithrani/quickpost/readme.txt

 == Changelog ==

+= 0.1.5 - Feb 27, 2023 =

+* Adds a new keyboard shortcut to create a new post directly from your keyboard (Ctrl + Option + N on Mac or Alt + Shift + N on Windows)

 = 0.1.4 - May 10, 2022 =

 * Looks like the last release didn't get pushed correctly, so this is a push to actually fix the `common.min.css` problem.